POETSII/tinsel/README.md

 ```

 Single-precision floating-point operations are implemented by the
-*tinsel FPU*, which may be shared by any number of cores, as defined
+*Tinsel FPU*, which may be shared by any number of cores, as defined
 by the `LogCoresPerFPU` parameter.
 Note that, because the FPU is
 implemented using IP blocks provided by the FPGA vendor, there are
 some small [limitations](h-missing-rv32imf-features) with respect to